AbstractPlay/gameslib/README.md

 ## Build

-This is a basic NPM module; it's just private.
-It's not meant to be generally useful to anyone outside of myself.
-It is designed specifically for Abstract Play.
+This module is designed specifically for Abstract Play.
 If someone does use this elsewhere, let me know :)

 - Clone the repo.
 - From the newly created folder, run the following commands: